SumanthMeche/SIMP-/README.md

 Global node numbering follows a column-wise pattern, starting from the leftmost column of the mesh.
 Within each column, numbering begins at the bottom and moves to the top.
 After reaching the top node of a column, numbering continues at the bottom node of the next column to the right.

-*** Code was written under the guidance of Prof.Tim Chen, who established the thematic framework.
+*** Code was written under the guidance of Prof. Tian Chen, who established the thematic framework.
 *** And I was responsible for the detailed implementation and development of the code.